-Alcatraz Island and the prison has been the home of infamous gangsters, hardened criminals, and yes, you guessed it – ghosts!
-The penitentiary is rumored to be haunted by the very people who were imprisoned within its cells.
+Alcatraz Island and the prison have been the home of infamous gangsters, hardened criminals, and yes, you guessed it – ghosts!
+The prison is rumored to be haunted by the people imprisoned within its cells.
 There are feelings of loss of freedom, fear, regret, and anger.

 One of the most feared entities in the former prison is “The Thing.”
-The Thing has glowing eyes, and it has supposedly been seen by the inmates and the staff in the prison.
+The Thing has glowing eyes, and the inmates and the guards have supposedly seen it.
 There have been reports of disembodied voices, putrid smells, sobbing, and banging metal doors.

 Being a high-security prison, anger, grief, and death aren’t strangers to Alcatraz.
-Two of the first people to die in prison are Jacob Unger and Daniel Pewter.
+Jacob Unger and Daniel Pewter are two of the first to die in prison.
 They passed away in a landslide while doing some excavation work.

 There was also an incident in the part of the prison, which is referred to as “The Cell.”
-It’s in Cell Block D where inmates who tried to break the rules are kept.
+It’s in Cell Block D, where inmates who tried to break the rules were kept.
 They would be stripped naked and held in a cold cell where they had access to just the basics.
 Mattresses were only given at night and promptly taken away in the morning.